 The buzzword all over live event marketing in 2018 is “influencer.”
 Left and right more and more live events are using them to help promote.
-An influencer is someone who usually has a large following on social media, is an expert in a specific niche, and typically has power over others purchasing decisions.
-It is someone that people trust to give them advice.
-A study done by Nielsen in 2015 reported that “most credible form of advertising comes straight from the people we know and trust.
+An influencer is someone who usually has a large following on social media, is an expert in a specific niche, and typically has power over other's purchasing decisions.
+It is someone who people trust to give them advice.
+A study done by Nielsen in 2015 reported that the “most credible form of advertising comes straight from the people we know and trust.
 Eighty-three percent of online respondents in 60 countries say they trust the recommendations of friends and family.”
-This is why the trend of using these kinds of individual to market has grown significantly in the past year.
-Consumers feel like they have a strong, personal connection to influencers as if they were actually friends.
+This is why the trend of using these kinds of individuals to market has grown significantly in the past year.
+Consumers feel like they have a strong, personal connection to influencers, as if they were actually friends.

 The team can either be in house or outsourced from a growing number of companies who focus on helping events and brands with influencer relations.
 Regardless of where the team comes from, putting a priority on influencers can have numerous benefits when it comes to live event marketing.
 A better selection of participants, more engaging campaigns, and an overall more successful marketing plan can result from a devoted team.

 Choosing the Right Influencers